mastercake10/spaceio-docs/docs/plugin/safarinet/README.md

 There are a plenty of plugins supported by SafariNet.
 They're all integrated by checking whether or not a player has permission for capturing or releasing a mob in an area managed by the plugin or on an entity managed by the plugin.

-- WorldGuard
+- WorldGuard (protection)
-- GriefPrevention
+- GriefPrevention (protection)
-- GriefDefender
+- GriefDefender (protection)
-- MyPet
+- MyPet (block mobs from being caught)
-- SimplePets
+- SimplePets (block mobs from being caught)
-- ZHorse
+- ZHorse (block mobs from being caught)
-- PlotSquared
+- PlotSquared (protection)
-- Towny
+- Towny (protection)
-- MythicMob
+- MythicMob (MythicMobs are captureable, custom name in lore)
-- Citizens
+- Citizens (block mobs from being caught)
-- BentoBox
+- BentoBox (protection)
-- ResidenceNS
+- ResidenceNS (protection)
-- Residence
+- Residence (protection)
-- Lands
+- Lands (protection)
-- FabledSkyblock
+- FabledSkyblock (protection)
+- RoseStacker (capturing stacks, combining them etc.)